ibanzajoe/bach.js/README.md

 ### 1.3 Launch and discover

-You are now ready to launch the NestJS backend using the command below.
+You are now ready to launch the Postgres database, NestJS backend, and Next.js frontend using the commands below.

 ```sh
 # Start Postgres database using Docker